SAP/luigi/docs/navigation-advanced.md

 The profile is a drop-down list in the top navigation that allows you to override the logout item content if authorization is already configured.
 You can also add links to Luigi navigation nodes.

-You can configure a profile element in the top navigation by adding the `profile` property to the navigation object in the configuration file.
-Find all the parameters which can be used to configure a profile [here](navigation-parameters-reference.md#profile).
+You can configure the profile element in the top navigation by adding the **profile** property to the navigation object in the configuration file.
+Find all the parameters which you can use to configure a profile [here](navigation-parameters-reference.md#profile).

 Example: